lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 district that starts from the rural north of the state and swoops down to the south to carve out a large part of the counties.

-This case study shows that geometric/dispersion-based measures may not always reflect existing communities of interest.
-This seems to fuel criticism of geometric/dispersion-based measures on exactly that basis ("it makes no sense to combine areas that have nothing in common except that they fit neatly into a square" \citep{wolf2015}).
-In this example, human compactness and spatial diversity agree neatly on what the best districting plans should look like.
+This case study shows that dispersion-based measures may not always reflect existing communities of interest.
+This seems to fuel criticism of dispersion-based measures on exactly that basis ("it makes no sense to combine areas that have nothing in common except that they fit neatly into a square"
+\citep{wolf2015}).
+In the state of New Hampshire, human compactness and spatial diversity agree on what the "best" districting plans look like.

 While human compactness generally tracks spatial diversity better than other compactness metrics (more on this later), it does not always give the plans